 Our product candidates are still in clinical development and will require extensive additional clinical testing before we are prepared to submit an NDA for regulatory approval for any indication or for any treatment regime.
 We cannot predict with any certainty if or when we might submit a request for regulatory approval for our product candidates, or whether any such future application would be approved by the FDA.
 Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
-For instance, the FDA may not agree with endpoints for any clinical trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
+For instance, the FDA may not agree with endpoints for any clinical trial we propose, which may delay the commencement of our clinical trials.
+The clinical trial process is also time-consuming.
+Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
 A product candidate in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials, and the results of our Phase 1 clinical trial of the clinical product candidate as well as the pre-clinical results may not be predictive of the results of our to be proposed Phase 2 or Phase 3 trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles.